 Progress: The website, Catskillstreams.org, is a comprehensive information source for streamside landowners in the Catskill Mountains.
 The website is updated regularly to include current resources and reports, and to provide a list of upcoming events.
-In 2010, more detailed project site maps were added and scoping sessions were held to plan for future additions.
+In 2013, CRSR Designs, Inc. will be updating the format, presentation style and content of the website.